Pricey food is first to go

 “The question is not whether the U.S. economy can survive reduced consumer spending,” Heffetz says.
 “I think here the question is whether the Fed can, by increasing interest rates, reduce demand in the economy — including consumer spending — enough to bring inflation back down.”

 And of course, it also raises the question of how much pain that will cause consumers.
-Significant job losses could indicate the country is headed towards a recession — but only time will tell whether that’s inevitable or avoidable.
+Significant job losses could indicate the country is headed toward a recession — but only time will tell whether that’s inevitable or avoidable.

 “Again, the big question is about policymaking at the Fed.
 It’s walking a tightrope,” says Heffetz.